lumen-org/lumen/paper.md

 It enables the analyst to literally spot model artifacts that may cause degrading performance.

 Model Building/Validation:
-Building a statistical/machine learning model for a given task is often an iterative, analyst-driven process [cit€].
+Building a statistical/machine learning model for a given task is often an iterative, analyst-driven process.
 This is particularly true for the field of probabilistic programming, a modelling approach where the analyst explicitely and mathematically declares the likelihood of the observed data as a probability density function.
-The analyst typically starts with little data and a simple model, subsequently making it more powerful and more complex in an iterative manner.
+The analyst typically starts with little data and a simple model, subsequently making it more powerful and more complex in an iterative manner [@Gelman:2013; @Gabry:2019].
 At each step the model has to validated.
 Lumen supports this validation and also a comparison to previous model iterates as it can plot many views of models side-by-side the data they are trained on.

-**Interface**
+# Tool

+[comment]: # (**Interface**)

 Lumen's interface is inspired by the academic Polaris project and its commercial successor Tableau.
 However, while Tableau is for _data only_, Lumen provides a uniform visual langauge and interactions for data _and_ probabilistic models.